junichi11/netbeans-backlog-plugin/README.md

 Issues of statuses other than Closed are shown.
 If you don't want to use thses, you can disable these in Options (Tools > Options > Team > Backlog).

+## NOTE

+- Can't set a due date on context menu (Right-click an issue > Schedule for).
+Please set it on an issue panel.

 ## Resources

 - [Backlog4j](https://github.com/nulab/backlog4j)